fifaaworldcup/DTES-lifeline-map/README.md

 This project is currently in the Active Development stage, focused on expanding data sources and refining the user experience.

-#🚀 Key Features
+## 🚀 Key Features

-- **Real-Time Map View**: Integrates a map library (e.g., Leaflet or Mapbox) to display geo-located service points instantly.
+- **Real-Time Map View**: Integrates Leaflet for geo-located service points.
-- **Service Filtering**: Allows users to filter resources by category (e.g., Food, Shelter, Health, Washrooms, Detox).
+- **Service Filtering**: Filter by category (e.g., Food, Shelter, Health, Naloxone, Detox).
-- **Mobile-Optimized**: Fully responsive interface designed for use on mobile devices by outreach workers and residents.
+- **Mobile-Optimized**: Fully responsive for outreach workers and residents.
-- **Data Administration Portal**: A secured interface for partner organizations to update operating hours and service status in real-time.
+- **Community Reporting**: Anonymous status updates via Firebase (optional real-time).
-- **Route Planning**: Basic functionality to calculate the distance/route to the nearest selected resource.
+- **Route Planning**: Walking directions to nearest resource.

+## 🌐 Live Demo

+View the app at: https://fifaaworldcup.github.io/DTESsupport.github.io/

-🛠️ Setup and Installation (Web App)
+## 🛠️ Local Setup

-Assuming this is a Node.js/JavaScript-based web application (common for maps), follow these steps to get the project running locally.

-### Prerequisites

-You will need the following software installed:

-- Node.js (v18+)
-- Git

-### Installation Steps
+This is a static web app—no server required.

-1. Clone the repository:
+1. Clone the repo: `git clone https://github.com/fifaaworldcup/DTESsupport.github.io.git`

-2. Install dependencies:
-npm install

-3. Configure Environment Variables:
-Create a file named `.env` in the root directory.
-This will hold sensitive keys, such as your Mapbox/Leaflet API keys and any Firebase/Firestore configuration.

-4. Run the application:
-npm start
+2. Open `index.html` in any modern browser (e.g., Chrome).
+- For real-time reports: Add your Firebase config to the `<script>` in index.html (from console.firebase.google.com).

+## 📊 Data Sources

+Resources verified from official 2025 sources: VCH.ca, BCCDC.ca (TowardTheHeart.com), UGM.ca, SalvationArmy.ca, Vancouver.ca, etc. Last updated: October 2025.

+## ⚠️ Disclaimer

+Hours are typical—verify with providers.
+Not official; for informational use.
+Community reports are anonymous but moderated.

-## 🤝 Contribution
+## 🤝 Contributing

-We welcome contributions from developers, UX designers, data curators, and DTES community members.
-Please see our CONTRIBUTING.md file for detailed guidelines.
+We welcome devs, designers, data curators, DTES community!
+See CONTRIBUTING.md.

-📜 License & Contact
+## 📜 License

-Distributed under the MIT License.
-See LICENSE.md for more information.
+MIT License.
+See LICENSE.md.